vape/python-projects/README.md

 - [Roman Numeral Converter](https://github.com/vape/python-projects/blob/master/Numbers/15_RomanNumeralConverter/roman.py): Create a program that converts a roman numeral to an integer.
 (I made this one up myself.)

+### Numbers

+- [Pig Latin](https://github.com/vape/python-projects/blob/master/Text/01_PigLatin/piglatinize.py): Pig Latin is a game of alterations played on the English language game.
+To form the Pig Latin form of an English word the initial consonant sound is transposed to the end of the word and an ay is affixed.